gpedic/ex_q/README.md

 ## Why Q?

 Q makes data processing pipelines simpler and safer in three key ways:
-* **Full Error Context**: When something fails, you see all data from every previous step, making errors easy to understand and fix
+* **Full Error Context**: When something fails, you see all data from every previous step, making errors easier to understand and fix

-* **Simple Function Reuse**: Use your existing functions as-is.
-Q handles getting the right data to each function automatically
+* **Simple Function Reuse**: Use your existing functions as-is in most cases.
+Q allows you to choose which parts of the state are passed to function arguments at each step of the pipeline

 * **Easy Composition**: Build complex pipelines by combining smaller ones, just like regular Elixir functions.
 Break down large operations while keeping data flow clear